 There are different minimum inspection requirements depending on the type of facility you are permitted to operate.
 If you hold permission to operate a facility including mooring facilities, compliance certificates or inspection reports are generally required.

 Many facility maintenance activities including mooring works will require the permit holder to submit a schedule of works for approval prior to any maintenance activities taking place.
-It is a requirement to notify the Reef Authority and/or DESI 20 business days prior to any mooring works being conducted.
+It is a requirement to notify the Reef Authority and/or Department of Environment, Tourism, Science and Innovation 20 business days prior to any mooring works being conducted.
 A template for a mooring schedule of works can be downloaded from our website.

 Works must be undertaken in line with permit conditions and mooring policy, this may require written approval form the managing agencies prior to works being undertaken.